HealthCatalyst/healthcareai-py/docs/training.md

 ## What is `SupervisedModelTrainer`?

--   This class let's one create and compare custom models on diverse datasets.
+-   This class let's you create and compare machine learning models on diverse datasets.
--   One can do both classification (ie, predict Y/N) as well as regression (ie, predict a numeric field).
+-   You can do both **classification** (for example, predict Y/N) as well as **regression** (for example, predict a numeric field).
 -   To jump straight to an example notebook, see [here](https://github.com/HealthCatalystSLC/healthcareai-py/blob/master/notebooks/Example1.ipynb)